Impact of ASPREE trial on public health recognised.

 Monash University Dean’s Award (Faculty of Medicine, Nursing and Health Sciences)

 The Dean’s award recognised the impact of ASPREE on the healthcare of our ageing population.
-Despite the widespread use of aspirin, before ASPREE, no trial had adequately supported its use for primary prevention in healthy older people.
-Use was based on secondary prevention studies (e.g., in people with cardiovascular disease) and a few primary prevention studies in mostly middle-aged people.
+Despite the widespread use of aspirin, before ASPREE, no trial had adequately supported its use for primary prevention in healthy older adults.
+Use was based on secondary prevention studies (i.e. after a heart attack) and on a few primary prevention studies in mostly middle-aged adults.

-In March 2019, citing the results of the ASPREE trial (published only six months prior), the American College of Cardiology and American Heart Association (ACC/AHA) jointly published (https://doi.org/10.1016/j.jacc.2019.03.010) updated guidelines in which they recommended against routine use of low dose aspirin for primary prevention of cardiovascular disease in healthy elderly adults.
+In March 2019, citing the results of the ASPREE trial (published only six months prior), the American College of Cardiology and American Heart Association (ACC/AHA) jointly published updated guidelines in which they recommended against routine use of low-dose aspirin for primary prevention of cardiovascular disease in healthy elderly adults.

 Australian Clinical Trial Alliance – Clinical Trial of the Year

-Pictured at the ACTA awards, a few members of the large team who worked on the ASPREE clinical trial, with three ASPREE participants and Assoc Prof Robyn Woods (centre).
-ASPREE participant Prof Bruce Holloway shared his experience of being in the trial with the audience at the ceremony.
+Above: Representatives from the ASPREE team attended the ACTA award for Clinical Trial of the Year ceremony, along with three ASPREE participants and Executive Director, Assoc.
+Prof. Robyn Woods (blue jacket, centre).
+ASPREE participant Prof Bruce Holloway shared his experience of being in the trial at the event.

 On the 20th May (International Clinical Trials Day), the Australian Clinical Trial Alliance (ACTA) awarded ASPREE with the inaugural ‘Clinical Trial of the Year’ for its significant contribution to the health of older people around the world.